 Typically, the best way to optimize lighting is by choosing the right window treatments for every room in your home.
 And while lighting is an essential element, we want our window treatments to blend perfectly with our decor.

-When it comes to window treatments, some of the best options include blinds, drapes, and shutters, all of which provide utmost comfort and privacy.
+When it comes to window treatments, some of the best options include blinds, drapes, and shutters, all of which provide the utmost comfort and privacy.
 So, how do you style your interior when designing your windows using different coverings or treatments?

 Below, you’ll discover some of the best options available for you to find which window treatments work perfectly for your home’s decor.